BittieTasks/BittieTasks/legal/terms-of-service.md

 ### Platform Disclaimers
 TaskParent DOES NOT:
-- Employ Task Providers (they are independent contractors)
+- Employ Task Providers (they are independent contractors operating their own businesses)
-- Supervise or control how tasks are performed
+- Control, supervise, or dictate how tasks are performed
-- Guarantee the quality, safety, or legality of any services
+- Guarantee the quality, safety, legality, or results of any services
-- Provide insurance coverage for task-related incidents
+- Provide insurance coverage for task-related incidents, property damage, or personal injury
+- Assume liability for disputes between users
 - Permit or facilitate any childcare services
-- Act as a childcare agency, babysitting service, or employment agency
+- Act as an employment agency, childcare agency, or service provider

+**IMPORTANT DISCLAIMERS:**
+- ALL SERVICES PROVIDED "AS-IS" WITHOUT WARRANTIES
+- USERS ASSUME ALL RISKS OF PROPERTY DAMAGE AND PERSONAL INJURY
+- PLATFORM SERVES AS MARKETPLACE ONLY - NOT SERVICE PROVIDER
+- USERS MUST MAINTAIN APPROPRIATE INSURANCE COVERAGE

 ## 5. USER RESPONSIBILITIES

 ### Task Provider Obligations
+- Operate as independent contractors running their own businesses
-- Maintain current background check clearance
+- Maintain current background check clearance as required
 - Comply with all applicable state and local laws
-- Obtain required licenses and certifications
+- Obtain any required business licenses and certifications
-- Maintain appropriate insurance coverage
+- Maintain appropriate general liability and property damage insurance
+- Set their own prices, methods, and service standards
+- Handle their own tax obligations and business expenses
-- Report safety incidents immediately
+- Report safety incidents immediately through platform incident system
-- Follow all safety protocols and guidelines

 ### Task Requester Obligations
-- Verify Task Provider credentials before hiring
+- Verify Task Provider credentials and insurance before hiring
 - Ensure safe working conditions in their home
-- Supervise all interactions involving minors
+- Maintain appropriate homeowner's/renter's insurance coverage
+- Take reasonable precautions to protect personal property
 - Report safety concerns or violations immediately
 - Pay agreed amounts promptly through the Platform
+- Resolve disputes directly with Task Provider or through Platform dispute resolution

 ## 6. SAFETY AND INCIDENT REPORTING